 Phase 1 of Dysart Water Treatment Plant Upgrade project was completed in 2015.

-Phase 1 and 2 improvements will ensure Dysart has a reliable potable water supply and improved water aesthetics well into the future.
+Phase 1 and 2 improvements will ensure Dysart has a reliable potable water supply and improved water quality well into the future.

 - A dissolved air flotation system for algae removal.
-This sytems incorporates additional raw water pumping and improvements to wastewater and sludge transfer systems.
+This system incorporates additional raw water pumping and improvements to wastewater and sludge transfer systems.

 - Additional granular activated carbon filters at the end of the water treatment process to improve organic chemical removal and improve taste and odour issues.

 - The new 0.5ML clear water tank allows for a continuous water production stream to the Dysart network.

 - Upgrades and extensions to the automatic control systems and SCADA systems.

 - Upgrades to the incoming power supply and the provision of a generator as a back-up power supply.

 upgrade is proudly funded by the

 Queensland Government and